- 3.01: Scope and Application

 2. The rescission of a product’s acceptance may, if necessary for public safety, occur prior to the manufacturer being provided with an opportunity to respond to the Board with grounds that may challenge the rescission.
 The provision of this opportunity shall not be interpreted to create any hearing or other due process rights other than those required by law.

-(h) Notwithstanding the application and listing requirements set forth above, the Board may waive requirements of this section when in the best interests of the public’s health, safety, or welfare.
+(d) The Board may waive the need for a product to be accepted per 248 CMR 3.04(1) when in the best interests of the public’s health, safety, or welfare.

 (a) The Board may allow an applicant to use an alternative method, material, system or product that does not comply with 248 CMR 3.00 through 10.00 when: